securebio/nao-dedup/README.md

 #### Window Placement

 Windows are placed adjacently starting from the beginning of each read (positions 0, window_len, 2×window_len, etc.).
 This strategy:
-- Aligns with standard NGS duplicate detection based on 5' mapping coordinates
 - Focuses on the most stable region of reads (the beginning)
 - Avoids the tail region, which is most likely to be trimmed or contain sequencing errors

 For example, with 3 windows of 25bp on a 150bp read:
-- Window 0: positions [0-25]
+- Window 0: positions [0, 25)
-- Window 1: positions [25-50]
+- Window 1: positions [25, 50)
-- Window 2: positions [50-75]
+- Window 2: positions [50, 75)
-- Positions 75-150 are not examined for minimizers
+- Positions [75, 150) are not examined for minimizers

 ### 2. Bucketing